raphCode/master-thesis-muzero/theory.typ

 @gtheo

 However, a third category can be identified:
-In a collaborative !g, all !pls work together as a team, sharing the outcomes and thus payoffs.
+In a !coll !g, all !pls work together as a team, sharing the outcomes and thus payoffs.
 A team is defined by a group of !pls who have the same interests, albeit the individual information !pls have may differ.
-Since the rewards and penalties of their !as are shared, the challenge in a collaborative !g is working together to maximize the team's payoff.
+Since the rewards and penalties of their !as are shared, the challenge in a !coll !g is working together to maximize the team's payoff.
 In contrast, cooperation among individuals may involve different payoffs and goals of the different !pls.
 #cite("collaborative_games", "eco_theo_teams")